ryukaren1004/dsy_python_assessment-1/README.md

     ├── data
     │   ├── alice.txt
     │   ├── markets.sql
-    ├── test
+    └── test
-    │   ├── __init__.py
+        ├── __init__.py
-    │   └── unittests.py
+        └── unittests.py
-    └── math
-        ├── math_assessment.pdf
-        └── math_assessment.txt

-* If you need help forking, cloning and pulling with git, look at the instructions in the precourse: [How to Submit](https://github.com/zipfian/precourse#how-to-submit)
+* If you need help forking, cloning and pulling with git, look at the instructions in the precourse: [How to Submit](https://github.com/alexseong/dsy_python_programming#how-to-submit)

 1. `src/assessment.py` contains function stubs for you to fill in.
 The goal is to make the tests pass.
 There are 12 problems in the file.